-One of my paintings was entered in a calendar contest run by an insurance company.
-I was a winner (although not top prize).
-To encourage artists, they purchased 4 pieces of art with the prize money.
-The art was used on a calendar sent to customers and then the actual paintings decorated their offices in Chicago.
+One of my paintings was entered in an insurance company's calendar contest.
+I was a winner ($500 cash prize although not top prize).
+They also purchased pieces of art to encourage artists.
+The artwork was used on a calendar that was distributed to customers, and the actual paintings were used to decorate their Chicago offices.

-In addition, they flew my Mom and I to Chicago, took us to dinner on the top floor of a high rise building and put us up over night in a posh hotel before flying us home.
-WOW, what a line up of firsts for me.
-I could have flown home without the need of a plane.
+They also flew my mother and me to Chicago, took us to dinner on the top floor of a high-rise building, and put us up for the night in a posh hotel before flying us home.
+WOW, what a collection of firsts for me.
+I could have flown home instead of taking the plane.

 Freelance work was one way I made money in high school.
 I was hired by a company to create artwork that was silkscreened onto slate which was then sold in gift stores.